course-details-portlet

 Learning methods and activities

-The course is built around the idea that to understand marketing students need to learn theoretical marketing principles, but also practice using these principles through a more practical approach.
+The course is built around the idea that to understand marketing students need to learn theoretical marketing principles, but also using these principles through practice.
 The course is therefore divided into two central learning areas.
 1) Lectures, where the focus is to present and discuss relevant theory, often by utilizing teaching cases, and 2) exercises.
-Exercises may vary. but the main purpose is for the students to receive training in the collection and processing of market data, which then forms the basis for the preparation of specific marketing initiatives for the respective case company or product.
+Exercises may vary, but the main purpose is for the students to receive training in the collection and processing of market data, which then forms the basis for the preparation of a marketing strategies and initiatives for the respective case company or product.

 Further on evaluation